-On October 21st, 2017, at 7:00 pm, Congregation B’Nai Israel in Northampton, MA will host Songs for the Children of Resistance (and Their Grownups), a concert by The Nields with special guests Local Chorus, benefiting the Rosenberg Fund for Children.
+On October 21st, 2017, at 7:00 pm, Congregation B’Nai Israel in Northampton, MA will host Songs for the Children of Resistance (and Their Grownups), a concert in the tradition of Pete Seeger, with The Nields and special guests Local Chorus, benefiting the Rosenberg Fund for Children.

 - October 21, 2017